Outrar/Asset_sapphire-modded-2p-one-phone-for-PC-/README.md

 8cell - also this is your modification
 9cell - ❤️Yes start game? 💙No
 #if you use my code or modification let me know
-this my email address max3225@mail.ru ←contact me in a mouth sorry for less youre time and Goodnight or Chao
+this my email address max3225@mail.ru ←contact me in a 3-4 weekends sorry for less youre time and Goodnight or Chao